redis-developer/redis-springboot-resources/search/README.md

 ## Applicability

-Redis Search is particularly useful for:
+The Redis Query Engine is particularly useful for:

 1. **Full-text search applications**: Search through text fields with support for stemming, fuzzy matching, and complex queries.
 2. **Autocomplete systems**: Implement type-ahead suggestions with prefix matching.